 Study endpoints

-The primary endpoint was activity of serotonin and catecholamine metabolic pathways measured by levels of precursor aminoacids, KYN/TRP and PHE/TYR ratios in participants with/without self-reported persistent COVID-19 related somatic symptoms (factor PSS) and participants with/without signs of anxiety/depression as defined by HADS ≥8 points (factor HADS).
-The secondary endpoint was systemic inflammation assessment in participants with/without self-reported persistent COVID-19 related somatic symptoms and participants with/without symptoms of anxiety/depression.
+The primary endpoint was assessment of systemic availability of serotonin and catecholamines measured by levels of precursor aminoacids, KYN/TRP and PHE/TYR ratios in participants stratified by PSS and anxiety/depression signs defined by HADS ≥8 points.
+The secondary endpoint was systemic inflammation assessment in participants stratified by PSS and anxiety/depression signs.

-Statistical analysis
+Statistical analysis of the local cohort data

-Numeric parameters were checked for deviations from normal distribution by investigating their skewness with ….
-Variance homogeneity in respect to anxiety/depression signs , persistent symptoms and sex was investigated with Levene test.
+Normality of numeric parameters was checked for with quantile-quantile plots ….
+Variance homogeneity in respect to anxiety/depression signs, PSS and sex was investigated with Levene test.
 Variables (welche Sophia) were log transformed to improve normality and homoscedasticity.

-Sociodemographic and clinical characteristics (Table 1) were compared between participants with/without symptoms of anxiety/depression and presence/absence of persistent somatic symptoms by one-way ANOVA (numeric variables, normal distribution), Kruskal-Wallis test (numeric variables, non-normal distribution) or χ2 test (categorical variables).
+Sociodemographic and clinical characteristics (Table 1) were compared between participants stratified by PSS and depression/anxiety signs by one-way ANOVA (numeric variables, normal distribution), Kruskal-Wallis test (numeric variables, non-normal distribution) or χ2 test (categorical variables).

-Two way analyses of covariance (ANCOVA) were used to compare neopterin, nitrite, inflammatory parameters as well as tryptophan, kynurenine, phenylalanine and tyrosine, KYN/TRP and PHE/TYR ratios in participants with/without persisting somatic symptoms (Factor ”persistent somatic symptoms” PSS+/PSS-) and of anxiety and/or depression (Factor “anxiety/depression” HADS+/HADS).
+Two way analyses of covariance (ANCOVA) were used to compare neopterin, NO, inflammatory parameters, TRP, KYN, PHE and TYR, KYN/TRP and PHE/TYR ratios in participants with/without PSS (PSS+/PSS-) and of anxiety/depression signs (HADS+/HADS).
 Age and sex as factors known to affect inflammation and neurotransmitter metabolism readouts (Supplementary Figure…, Supplementary Table …) were included in ANCOVA as confounders (Casimir and Duchateau, 2011; Klein and Flanagan, 2016).
 Validity of ANCOVA model was investigated by likelihood ratio test versus null model.
 P<0.05 was considered significant in all analyses.
-All analyses were performed in SPSS Version 27.
+All analyses were performed in SPSS Version 27 and R version 4.2.0.

 Analysis of cytokine and TRP metabolite data in the INCOV cohort